 - Because the very best relationships just begin with placement, and you deserve the best.

 - Because it allows the adoptive family to begin bonding with their child even before birth.

-- Because it frees adopted children from feelings of guild, disloyalty, and insatiable curious.
+- Because it frees adopted children from feelings of guilt, disloyalty, and insatiable curiosity.

 - Because it frees birthparents and adoptive parents from paranoia and power struggles.

-- Because the people who makes you parents deserve more than an occasional greeting card.
+- Because parents deserve more than an occasional greeting card.

-- Because it assures your child “This is the future chosen for you be all of us together.”
+- Because it assures your child “This is the future chosen for you by all of us together.”

 - Because social workers shouldn’t be getting all the credit for the miracle of placement.

 - Because you need each other, and because adopted children need you both.

 - Because the truth sets us all free.